AntoineSoetewey/statsandr/content/contribute.md

 If you want to contribute and write for [www.statsandr.com](/), please submit your article through this [contribution form](https://antoine233987.typeform.com/to/nlWzhn).

+Once your guest post is received, I will review it and inform you about the decision (accepted, rejected, or accepted with minor changes).

 ## Submission rules and guidelines

 Before submitting your article, please bear in mind the following points: